Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/06_power_up/index.md

 description: When a player collides with a power-up, the player's weapon will shoot more projectile.
 ---

-# Step 6: Projectile collisions - Introduction
+# Step 6: Projectile collisions

+## Objectives

 A shooter game would not be a shooter game if we could not improve our weapons!
 In this step, we will make the player's weapon more powerful when the player collides with a power-up.
 The power-up will be a simple sphere, and the player will shoot more projectiles when colliding with it.

 In order to achieve this, we will need to create a new class for the power-up, and modify the player's shooting mechanism to take into account the power-up.
 The `Game1` class will manage the collisions.
 Each time the player collides with the power-up, the player will shoot one more projectile.

-# The PowerUp
+## The Power Up

 Create a new class named `PowerUp.cs`.
 The `PowerUp` will inherit from `Entity`.
-The `PowerUp` will be a simple sphere that moves towards the player, and will have a bounding box to detect collisions.
+It will be a simple sphere that moves towards the player, and will have a bounding box to detect collisions.
 It will also contain a `SetRandomPosition` method to position it when we want it to appear.

 ```csharp
 class PowerUp : Entity